The Nation: 1970s to 2024

+On the eve of the 1968 U.S. presidential election the magazine argued that the choice between Nixon and Humphrey was such a bad one that voters should stay home.

-In June 1979, The Nation's publisher Hamilton Fish and then-editor Victor Navasky moved the weekly to 72 Fifth Avenue, in Manhattan.
+In June 1979, The Nation's publisher Hamilton Fish and then-editor Victor Navasky moved the magazine to 72 Fifth Avenue, in Manhattan.
 In June 1998, the periodical had to move to make way for condominium development.
 The offices of The Nation are now at 33 Irving Place, in Manhattan's Gramercy Park neighborhood.

 In 1977, a group organized by Hamilton Fish V bought the magazine from the Storrow family.
 In 1985, he sold it to Arthur L. Carter, who had made a fortune as a founding partner of Carter, Berlind, Potoma & Weill.

 In 1991, The Nation sued the Department of Defense for restricting free speech by limiting Gulf War coverage to press pools.
 However, the issue was found moot in Nation Magazine v.
 United States Department of Defense, because the war ended before the case was heard.

 In 1995, Victor Navasky bought the magazine and, in 1996, became publisher.
 In 1995, Katrina vanden Heuvel succeeded Navasky as editor of The Nation, and in 2005, as publisher.

-In 2015, The Nation celebrated its 150th anniversary with a documentary film by Academy Award-winning director Barbara Kopple; a 268-page special issue featuring pieces of art and writing from the archives, and new essays by frequent contributors like Eric Foner, Noam Chomsky, E. L. Doctorow, Toni Morrison, Rebecca Solnit, and Vivian Gornick; a book-length history of the magazine by D. D. Guttenplan (which The Times Literary Supplement called "an affectionate and celebratory affair"); events across the country; and a relaunched website.
+In 2015, The Nation celebrated its 150th anniversary with a documentary film by Academy Award–winning director Barbara Kopple; a 268-page special issue featuring pieces of art and writing from the archives, and new essays by frequent contributors like Eric Foner, Noam Chomsky, E. L. Doctorow, Toni Morrison, Rebecca Solnit, and Vivian Gornick; a book-length history of the magazine by D. D. Guttenplan (which The Times Literary Supplement called "an affectionate and celebratory affair"); events across the country; and a relaunched website.
 In a tribute to The Nation, published in the anniversary issue, President Barack Obama said: